 Land | Maps | Dreams | Visions

-Sculptors, dancers, poets, performance artists, land artists come together in a week-long artist residency at Bodhi Khaya to create on and with the land that surrounds them.
+Sculptors, dancers, poets, performance artists, land artists come together each October in a 10 day long artist residency at Bodhi Khaya to create on and with the land that surrounds them.
 Georgina Hamilton, custodian of Bodhi Khaya, outlines the conceptual background:

 In her book, “Rock/ Water/ Life: Ecology and Humanities for a Decolonial South Africa” Lesley Green says “The three gods of reason of the knowledge economy … serve to authorise extractivism, and their names are Technical Efficiency, Economic Profitability, and Scientific Objectivity.
 Like a game of rock-paper-scissors in which each has the capacity to trump the other, their wielding has the power to close and limit available evidence of harm to the earth, so that no other concerns might be imaginable, or seem viable, or reasonable.